When I first set out to create this easy sourdough brownie recipe, I had three goals in mind:

 Tips for Making Sourdough Skillet Brownies

-- Melt the butter & chocolate on medium low heat, then remove the skillet from the heat.
+- Melt butter & chocolate on medium low heat, then remove the skillet from the heat.
 Make sure your melted chocolate isn’t too hot before you add the eggs, or they will cook!
 Slightly warm is fine though.

-- Don’t forget to turn the oven on before you start mixing up the batter (like me).
+- Don’t forget to turn the oven on before you start mixing up the brownie batter (like me).

 - Put these in the refrigerator once they’re cut and you won’t regret it.
 There’s nothing like pulling these out of the fridge for an afternoon or late night snack.
 Eating them chilled really brings out the fudgy texture.